ambientWave/Odoo-Frontend-Backend-Customization/README.md

-# Adding a new button to a specific screen of POS that executes some logic
+# Adding a new section, which displays information loaded by odoo environment, to a specific view of certain model
 This demonstartes customizations in the POS module.
 The added button which is named "My Button" opens up a new dialogue that contains the name of current user.

 ## Screenshots